-The Trust for Public Land Action Fund sponsors the educational, grassroots, and legislative advocacy of the Land and Water Conservation Fund Coalition to reauthorize and win permanent full funding of the Land and Water Conservation Fund (LWCF).
-The coalition is a partnership of over 1,000 national, state, and local conservation and recreation organizations.
+The Trust for Public Land Action Fund sponsored the educational, grassroots, and legislative advocacy of the Land and Water Conservation Fund Coalition – a partnership of over 1,400 national, state, and local conservation and recreation organizations and businesses.
+After years of dedicated advocacy, in 2019, we celebrated the permanent re-authorization of the Land and Water Conservation Fund (LWCF).

 What Is the LWCF?